The EOS/Resolution Conspiracy: Convergence in Proto-Planetary Collision Simulations: Results and Discussion

 A more detailed investigation reveals an interesting difference between the two EOS during post-shock expansion of the material (see Figure \ref{fig_Rings}).
 For both EOS the gravitationally bound material at impact energies close to \QRD is entirely in the expanded states, i.e., has a density that is smaller than the reference density $\rho_0$ of the solid at zero compression.
 In the case of the Tillotson EOS, most of the material is in the intermediate expanded states region of the EOS.
 Independent of the simulations resolution it has an almost uniformly low density.
 The central, slightly denser region consists of an iron/granite mixture.
 In general, iron and granite are well mixed and the material shows little structure.

 The simulations that were performed with ANEOS look very different.
 While most of the material has a similar low density as in the Tillotson EOS case, the central region is much denser.
 Below $10^5$ particles this material forms a central dense clump consisting of an iron-rock mixture.
 Once the resolution increases, an additional feature emerges in the formation of a dense ring, which later collapses under self gravity to form the core of the remnant.
-The inner, denser part (yellow in Figure \ref{fig_Rings}) is composed of iron originating from the colliding proto-planetary cores and is surrounded by a layer of rock (green in the same figure).
+The inner, denser part (yellow in Figure \ref{fig_Rings}) is composed of iron originating from the colliding proto-planetary cores and is surrounded by a layer of rock (green in the same figure)\footnote{An animation showing the formation and evolution of this ring-like structure at a resolution of $1.3 \times 10^6$ particles can be found in the supplementary material of the journal.}.
 The iron particles that form the ring are located at the solid/liquid-vapour phase boundary where the pressure is constant with increasing density and therefore have little pressure support.
 We additionally investigate the collisions between very low mass, undifferentiated bodies at different resolutions following G15.
 Due to the lack of an iron core, no ring is formed in any simulation and we reproduce the scaling of \QRD found in G15 for both EOS.
 The gravitational potential generated by the ring seems to keep the surrounding material from expanding to lower densities contrary to what was observed in the case of the Tillotson EOS.
 This in turn promotes gravitational re-accumulation of material in a later phase following the collision and formation of this ring.
 Note that this ring is not observed in even the highest resolution Tillotson simulations.
 If the resolution is high enough to resolve the formation of the ring, the \QRD value has converged.
 If the EOS used to model iron does not model the solid/liquid-vapour phase transition or no iron core is present then convergence is as observed in the Tillotson case.